 Students formulate a research question (eg. What effect did religious affiliation have on enlistment rates in the First World War?) and then create and conduct an online survey to help them craft a hypothesis.
 They then test their hypothesis by collecting data from a range of historical sources and conducting a two-variable analysis to determine correlation.
 The insights yielded through this exploration enhance the students' understanding of their veteran and also of Canadian history in general.

 In addition to this project, students also use their understanding of quantitative history to create a series of infographics over the course of their time in the program.
-This year, DHP infographics were featured at the Canadian Federation of University Women Ontario Council 2016 General Meeting & Conference.
+In past years, DHP infographics were featured at the Canadian Federation of University Women Ontario Council 2016 General Meeting & Conference.
 The Conference's theme was focused on Aboriginal women and four of our students contributed original research and infographics to the meeting.

 An exciting part of the DHP experience is the battlefields tour that we take as a class.
 Students tour WWI and WWII battlefields including Ypres, Vimy Ridge, Dieppe, and Juno Beach.
 The chance to walk in the footsteps of Canada's veterans - some of whom our students have been studying in-depth for months - is truly a once-in-a-lifetime experience.
 When a Dufferin County student locates the grave or memorial of a person whose life they have come to know and whose story they have come to tell it is always a moving moment.